Top 20 Texas Hold ‘em Books You Need To Read ASAP

 GTO helps you understand the underlying theory of Texas Hold ‘em and ultimately make much better decisions in the long run.

-Being one of the newest books on the list, it gives you up-to-date information not just on the strategy part but also covers available software that you can use to improve your play.
+You’l get up-to-date information not just on the strategy part but also on the available software that you can use to improve your play.

 Acevedo then breaks down preflop play theory behind cash games and tournaments and moves to explaining all the vital concepts for post-flop considerations, such as bet sizing, balancing your ranges, using proper bluff and value hand ratio, and much more.

-He begins explaining simple truths behind poker and only then moves to advanced strategies, so even if you aren’t very experienced, you will get a hold on most of the information.
+He begins explaining simple truths behind poker and only then moves to advanced strategies, so even if you aren’t very experienced, you’ll get a hold on most of the information.

 This book alone can help you build a very solid understanding of Texas Hold ‘em and come out as a much better player as a result.